Karni Mata Temple: Temple administration

-The main presiding body administrating the temple complex is Shri Karani Mandir Nij Pranyas.
+The main presiding body administering the temple complex is Shri Karani Mandir Nij Pranyas.
 The trust consists of an elected committee and is the predominant landholding institution in Deshnoke.
 It governs several dharmshalas, two museums dedicated to the history of Karni Mata, and two large gaushalas, which produce dairy and other products that derive from the bovines kept there.

 At the temple, Charan workers serve as religious specialists and conduct various rituals such as puja and aarti, receive offerings from visiting pilgrims, clean the inner spaces of the temple, conduct surveillance in the CCTV room and at the main entrance of the temple, and provide care for the kābā.

 Besides the temple complex, the trust also governs several gaushalas and sponsors annual gaukatha.
 The temple administration also enforces the ban on the cutting of trees in Deshnoke.

 Depavats

 The largest Charan lineage in Deshnoke is of the Depavats, of whom there are more than 500 families altogether.